Pratt & Whitney setting up India Capability Centre in Bengaluru | Technology

 - India

-Sandeep Sharma, managing director, India operations, Pratt & Whitney Canada, said the new centre will initially recruit about 160 aerospace analysts and data scientists and is expected to begin operations next month.
+Sandeep Sharma, director, India operations, supply chain, Pratt & Whitney Canada, said the new centre will initially recruit about 160 aerospace analysts and data scientists and is expected to begin operations next month.

 ''India Capability Centre is a global supply chain office for us here in India.
 It will employ about 150-plus operation experts, analysts and data scientists to augment our Pratt & Whitney's global supply chain offering digital capabilities.
 This is the first of its kind for us in India,'' Sharma said in a press conference on the sideline of Wings India 2022.